1. Home/

 What role do microservices play in modern workflow architectures?

-Microservices have established themselves as a fundamental building block of modern workflow architectures and offer numerous advantages for flexible, scalable process automation.
+Microservices have established themselves as a fundamental building block of modern workflow architectures and offer numerous advantages for flexible, flexible process automation.

 🏗 ️ Architectural Advantages